 Should you be concerned if your blood test results fall outside of the "normal" or reference range?
 No. Most likely, you never wanted to be normal anyway.
-Laboratory test results are often misunderstood or misinterpreted to believe they are an absolute assessment of your health.
+Interpreting blood test results can be tricky.
+Labs are often misunderstood or misinterpreted to believe they are an absolute assessment of your health.
 However, lab tests are not used to confirm your state of health, but used to determine if ill symptoms are an indication of a suspected disease.
 If lab tests show "normal" results, a disease is typically assumed to not be present.
 However, results that fall slightly outside of the "normal" range should not be a reason for concern.
 Here is a clearer understanding of how these tests should be read and understood.

 Variability & Reliability

 Variability indicates that the lab test will not always produce the same results.
 A person may have a blood test taken three times, but results may be different each time.
 However, the results should be similar to each other.
 Reliability means the test is repeated, if the numbers or results do not make sense.
 This is to ensure accuracy.
-When it comes to interpreting lab results, your physician can provide a helpful explanation of your results.
+When it comes to interpreting blood test results, your physician can provide a helpful explanation of your results.
 Often lab results are most beneficial when they are taken every six months or so to understand the trends and detect any changes.
 It is best to remember that lab tests are one of the means to determine your overall health.
 They are not the end result, but a very helpful tool.

 The information provided on this site is for informational purposes only and is not intended as a substitute for advice from your physician or other health care professional or any information contained on or in any product label or packaging.
 You should not use the information on this site for diagnosis or treatment of any health problem or for prescription of any medication or other treatment.
 You should consult with a healthcare professional before starting any diet, exercise or supplementation program, before taking any medication, or if you have or suspect you might have a health problem.
 You should not stop taking any medication without first consulting your physician.